Connect to Linux

 3. Once the job starts, you will be given a command prompt on your assigned machine.
 Note the result of "hostname".
 There is no need to enter further commands at this prompt (except to exit the job).

-4. Go to the other terminal window and open a second ssh connection to the compute node using "ssh -Y @"
+4. Go to the other terminal window and open a second ssh connection to the compute node using "ssh -Y <userid>@<hostname>"

-5. This new ssh session will tunnel X-Windows from the compute node back to the VNC desktop.
+5. This new ssh session will tunnel X-Windows from the compute node back to the remote desktop.
 Therefore (if Abaqus is on your path), you can now open the Abaqus GUI using "abaqus cae -mesa".

 Local setup for all platforms

 • Install a local VNC client on your local machine if one isn't installed already.
-For Linux, TigerVNC is a popular choice.
-On Mac, you can use the built-in Screen Sharing app.
-For Windows, TightVNC works well, but so do others.
+For Linux, TigerVNC is a popular choice, as is Remmina.
+On Mac, you can use the built-in Screen Sharing or install the RealVNC app.
+For Windows, TightVNC or RealVNC works well, but so do others.

 Starting your remote VNC server (do these steps from an ssh shell)